 Develops, promotes, implements, and evaluates a small program, a portion of a larger specially funded program, or performs a variety of technical computer support duties in support of the office operations of a specially funded program.

 Depending on the assigned program, an incumbent may perform a combination of the following duties:

-Assists in establishing program standards and goals and in the evaluation of program results.
+Establishes program standards and goals and evaluates results of an assigned program or area.

 Effectively utilizes computer software to create, edit, and translate data into reports and graphic formats.

-Assists in the maintenance of program participants’ files and records.
+Supervises and participates in the maintenance of specially funded program file records.

 Performs related duties as assigned.